Oncade/AstroHauler/Documents/Step1.md

 ### 3. Salvage Collection

 - Create basic salvage item types with different mass properties **(Done - Week 2, Salvage class implemented with mass, value, and visual alpha cue)**
-- Implement collision detection for attaching salvage to player ship **(Done - Week 2, Overlap check in GameScene initiates Tether)**
+- Implement logic for attaching salvage to player ship **(Done - Tether initiated via key press 't' when near salvage)**
 - Create the parent ship as a deposit point for collected salvage **(Done - Week 2, ParentShip class implemented and placed in GameScene)**
 - Implement a simple scoring system based on deposited salvage **(Done - Week 2, Score updated on deposit in GameScene)**